APPLY: CARTA GRADUATE WORKSHOP 2018

-To equip post-doctoral early career researchers and other researchers to develop a successful and substantial proposal for a personal award to support their research or a research grant or large project that they will lead.
+To equip CARTA post-doctoral early career researchers and other researchers to develop a successful and substantial proposal for a personal award to support their research, a research grant or large project that they will lead.

 Workshop learning objectives

-- To write a proposal that addresses a research question that is in the participant’s area of expertise and that they want to answer
+- To write a proposal that answers a research question that is in the participant’s area of expertise

 - To understand how to structure and write the proposal including literature review, methodology, methods including analysis plans, and impact plans

-- To understand the process of developing a research proposal including identifying funding sources, tailoring proposal to funding sources, drawing on expertise, developing a budget, management plan and dissemination strategy.
+- To understand the process of developing a research proposal including identifying funding sources, tailoring a proposal to funding sources, drawing on expertise, developing a budget, management plan, and dissemination strategy.

 Workshop structure and timetable

-The workshop will run throughout the day Monday 25th September – Friday 29th 2017 inclusive.
+The workshop will run throughout the day Monday, October 1 – Saturday, October 6, 2018, all days inclusive.
 We expect attendees to spend the week working on their research proposal.

 Individual and group sessions with facilitators will be scheduled throughout the week.
 Each attendee should expect to meet with a facilitator daily for an hour either individually or in a small group.